Dream of having the confidence to travel solo?

 One Day in Zagreb

 Now that we’ve seen one of the stranger museums out there, how would you like to explore even more of the hidden wonders of Zagreb?
-Then join me for the Secrets and Legends of Zagreb Tour with Urban Adventures!
+Then join me a self-guided walking tour of the best hidden gems in Zagreb!
 On this tour, we’ll learn about how Zagreb has the smallest….in the world, as well as the … all the way from Las Vegas!
 Want to fill in the blanks?
 Then let’s hurry off to find…

 Approximately Top 5: One Day in Zagreb